-Despite taking various precautions to reduce flatulence and its accompanying sounds, it is impossible to reduce them one hundred percent.
+Despite taking precautions to reduce flatulence and its sounds, it is impossible to reduce them completely

-Ostomates who are new to this experience can be overly conscious and embarrassed to a point where their lives, especially the social aspects may be affected negatively.
+New ostomates can be overly conscious and embarrassed to a point where it might affect their lives negatively.

-Patient education is perhaps the best tool to help with coping since they can lead a full life like anyone else and engage in activities such as:
+Patient education helps understand they can lead a full life like anyone else and engage in various activities, such as:

-Joining a support group can help the patient face the situation more confidently.
-As one ostomate said, ‘developing a sense of humor helps to minimize the embarrassment at a time the ostomy rumbles in public and those around look at you.’
+Joining a support group can also help the patient face the situation more confidently.
+Developing a sense of humor helps minimize the embarrassment when the stoma makes noises in public.

 (1, 3, 5) Prevention and Treatment of Flatulence From a Traditional Persian Medicine Perspective.
 Larijani, B., Esfahani, M., Moghimi, M., Shams Ardakani, M., Keshavarz, M., Kordafshari, G., Nazem, E., Hasani Ranjbar, S., Mohammadi Kenari, H., & Zargaran, A. Iranian Red Crescent Medical Journal.
 2016. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4893422/